-5. Enter the External IP Address and Third-Party Authentication details, if required.
+- 5. In the Add GigaVUE-FM Instance section, the details of the GigaVUE-FM instance from which the HA group is created will be fetched automatically. - 6.
+Enter the External IP Address and Third-Party Authentication details, if required.
 Click the save icon to save the configuration.

-6. Click Add New Node to add the second and third GigaVUE-FM instances.
-Enter the following details.

-Field Description Status Status of the GigaVUE-FM instance.
-Can be Active or Standby.
-IP Address/DNS Name IP address/DNS name of the GigaVUE-FM instance (s for communication between the GigaVUE-FMs and to configure the HA group) It is always recommended to use the DNS name while creating the GigaVUE-FM High Availability group.
-External IP Address External IP address of the GigaVUE-FM instance (for accessing the GigaVUE-FM HA from outside the internal network.)
-Role Role of the GigaVUE-FM instance.
-Can be configured as either: Active-eligible: provides resiliency and load distribution Supporting instances: provides scalability and performance Username GigaVUE-FM User Name Password GigaVUE-FM GUI password Third Party Authentication Third-party authentication URL

-7. Click the Save Node icon to validate the details entered for the instances.
+- 7. Click Add New Node to add the GigaVUE-FM instances.
+Enter the following details.: - o IP Address/DNS Name IP address/DNS name of the GigaVUE-FM instance (s for communication between the GigaVUE-FMs and to configure the HA group).
+It is always recommended to use the DNS name while creating the GigaVUE-FM High Availability group. - External IP Address External IP address of the GigaVUE-FM instance (for accessing the GigaVUE-FM HA from outside the internal network.). - Role Role of the GigaVUE-FM instance.
+Can be configured as either: - Active Eligible- provides resiliency and load distribution. - Supporting Node provides scalability and performance. - Username GigaVUE-FM Username. - Password GigaVUE-FM GUI password. - o Third Party Authentication Third-party authentication URL. - 8.
+Click Save Node to validate the details entered for the instances.

-Once the first three instances are added to the HA group, the Continue button is enabled.
+Once three active instances are added to the HA group, the Submit button is enabled.